How can I donate financially to help victims of hurricanes and other disasters on the Outer Banks?

 You can also try Dare County Social Services at 252-475-5500.

 Disaster Relief Funds will help pay expenses that other sources of support will not cover.
-Storms victims will be assisted in seeking all available help (e.g., insurance, FEMA, state or federal assistance); the Disaster Relief Fund is intended to cover unmet needs, to fill gaps, and to help people who have no other help.
+Disaster victims will be assisted in seeking all available help (e.g., insurance, FEMA, state or federal assistance); the Disaster Relief Fund is intended to cover unmet needs, to fill gaps, and to help people who have no other help.

 Is my donation tax-deductible?
 Is the Outer Banks Community Foundation a 501(c)3 charity?